EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 When creating a protected CoAP message, an endpoint in the group computes the COSE object as defined in Section 5 of {{I-D.ietf-core-object-security}}, with the following modifications.

-1. The value of the "Partial IV" parameter in the "unprotected" field is set to the Sequence Number and SHALL be present in both multicast requests and unicast responses.
+1. The value of the "Partial IV" parameter in the "unprotected" field is set to the Sequence Number and SHALL always be present in both multicast requests and unicast responses.
 Specifically, a multicaster endpoint sets the value of "Partial IV" to the Sequence Number from its own Sender Context, upon sending a multicast request message.
-Unlike described in Section 5 of {{I-D.ietf-core-object-security}}, a listener endpoint explicitly sets the value of "Partial IV" to the Sequence Number from its own Sender Context, upon sending a unicast response message.
+Furthermore, unlike described in Section 5 of {{I-D.ietf-core-object-security}}, a listener endpoint explicitly sets the value of "Partial IV" to the Sequence Number from its own Sender Context, upon sending a unicast response message.

-2. The value of the "kid" parameter in the "unprotected" field is set to the Sender ID of the endpoint and SHALL be present in both multicast requests and unicast responses.
+2. The value of the "kid" parameter in the "unprotected" field is set to the Sender ID of the endpoint and SHALL always be present in both multicast requests and unicast responses.

 3. The "unprotected" field of the "Headers" field SHALL include also the following parameter:

    * gid : its value is set to the Context Identifier (Cid) of the group's Security Context.
 This parameter is optional if the message is a CoAP response.

+   * cs : its value is set to the counter signature of the COSE_Encrypt0 object (Appendix C.4 of {{I-D.ietf-cose-msg}}), computed by the endpoint by means of its own private key.

 4. The Additional Authenticated Data (AAD) considered to compute the COSE object is extended.
 In particular, the "external_aad" considered for secure response messages SHALL include also the following parameter:

    * gid : bstr, contains the Context Idenfier (Cid) of the Security Context considered to protect the request message (which is same as the Cid considered to protect the response message).

+5. The compressed version of COSE defined in Section 8 of {{I-D.ietf-core-object-security}} is used, with the following additions for the encoding of the Object-Security option.

+   * The three least significant bit of the first byte SHALL NOT have value 0, since the "Partial IV" parameter is always present the compressed message for both multicast requests and unicast responses.

+   * The fourth least significant bit of the first byte SHALL be set to 1, to indicate the presence of the "kid" parameter in the compressed message for both multicast requests and unicast responses.

+   * The fifth least significant bit of the first byte SHALL be set to 1, to indicate the presence of the "gid" parameter in the compressed message for both multicast requests and unicast responses.

+   * The sixth least significant bit of the first byte SHALL be set to 1, to indicate the presence of the "cs" parameter including the counter signature of the COSE object.

+   * The following n bytes (n being the value of the Partial IV size in the first byte) encode the value of the "Partial IV", which is always present in the compressed message.

+   * The following byte encodes the size of the "kid" parameter and SHALL NOT have value 0.

+   * The following m bytes (m given by the previous byte) encode the value of the "kid" parameter.

+   * The following byte encodes the size of the "gid" parameter and SHALL NOT have value 0.

+   * The following p bytes (p given by the previous byte) encode the value of the "gid" parameter.

-   * cs : bstr, contains the counter signature of the COSE object.
+   * The following q bytes (q given by the counter signature algorithm specified in the Security Context) encode the value of the "cs" parameter including the counter signature of the COSE object.

-5. Before transmitting any secure CoAP message, the sender endpoint uses its own private key to create a counter signature of the COSE_Encrypt0 object (Appendix C.4 of {{I-D.ietf-cose-msg}}).
-Then, the counter signature is included in the Header of the COSE object, in the "cs" paramenter of the "unprotected" field.
+   * The remainining bytes encode the ciphertext.

 # Message Processing # {#mess-processing}